priyaxsinglaa/priyaxsinglaa/README.md

 - 🔭 I’m currently working on data structure and alogrithmn

-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning C++ and JAVA

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Fun fact: I keep night shift switched on at all times

 </td><td valign="top" width="50%">